Kinseekers meetings set

 Game Night for Singles

-Please join us at the Fairfield Glade United Methodist Church (231 Westchester Drive), on the second Monday of each month, from 6 to 8 P.M. for “Game Night” in our Fellowship Hall.
+Join them at Fairfield Glade United Methodist Church (231 Westchester Drive) on the second Monday of each month from 6 to 8 P.M. for game night in our Fellowship Hall.
+No religious affiliation required.

 Plateau Writers club meeting Wednesdays